-Interstate 530 is a direct result of the “Dickey Split” compromise, which proposed access to the Interstate 69 / NAFTA corridor from Pine Bluff.1 The southern extension of Interstate 530 parallels U.S. 425 to the west from Star City to Monticello.
+Interstate 530 is a direct result of the “Dickey Split” compromise, which proposed access to the Interstate 69 / NAFTA corridor from Pine Bluff.1 The southern extension of I-530 parallels U.S. 425 to the west from Star City to Monticello.
 Originating in Pine Bluff, U.S. 425 was commissioned in 1989.
-The interim designation is Arkansas 530.
+The interim designation is Arkansas Highway 530.

-Initial sections of the I-530 corridor south from Pine Bluff were to be built as at-grade expressways with two lanes.1 The first section of Arkansas 530 opened between U.S. 278 and Arkansas 35 near the city of Wilmar on June 6, 2006.2
+Initial sections of the I-530 corridor south from Pine Bluff were to be built as at-grade expressways with two lanes.1 The first section of AR 530 opened between U.S. 278 and AR 35 near the city of Wilmar on June 6, 2006.2

 The Arkansas Highway and Transportation Department (AHTD), predecessor to ArDOT, projected as many as 8,600 vehicles per day (vpd) along the 4.5 mile section of Highway 530 in Drew County.
 Traffic counts further north were projected between 26,100 to 32,600 vpd once the highway reached Pine Bluff.3 Costs were estimated at $620 million to complete the three remaining sections of I-530 between U.S. 278 and Pine Bluff in 2008.4

 Further lengthening of Interstate 530 beyond Monticello was promoted as part of the campaign for John “Jock” Scott, a Republican candidate for the fifth district of the U.S. Congress in Louisiana in the 2004 election.
 Promoting the potential for economic growth, Scott made extending I-530 south from Arkansas to Monroe and Alexandria one of the fundamental tenets of his campaign.5